sgerov/blog/README.md

 ## Deploy

-execute `hugo` to build the new `public` directory.
+execute `hugo` to build the new `sgerov.github.io` dir.

-Commit and push both current project and the subproject that leaves in `/public`
+Commit and push `sgerov.github.io` git submodule.
+Commit and push parent git.

-Restart Cloudflare cache for immediate changes
+Restart Cloudflare cache for immediate changes.